 A dental implant can replace a tooth or teeth with an artificial prosthesis that looks and feels natural.
 Patients and oral surgeons alike love dental implants for their functionality, durability, and ease of use.

-Dr. Falk and Dr. Moody specialize in dental implant-based tooth restorations, such as the All-on-4® treatment concept.
+Dr. Falk, Dr. Moody, and Dr. Yau specialize in dental implant-based tooth restorations, such as the All-on-4® treatment concept.
 As board-certified oral surgeons, they have the requisite knowledge and training to deliver the highest level of care their patients deserve.
 If you are experiencing tooth loss and are interested in your tooth replacement options, we invite you to contact us for a consultation appointment.

 Visit our What Are Dental Implants page to learn more.

 Our board-certified surgeons offer several implant options, including:

 - Single dental implants are ideal for patients who are missing one tooth or just a few teeth.